Including Mindfulness for Wellbeing in Your Coaching Practice

 Photo of Coaching World contributor Kate Greenslade, ACC.

-Kate Greenslade, ACC
+Kate Greenslade, PCC (Spain)

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.